OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 ```

-- _RequirementSetName_ (required) is a string that represents the name of the requirement set (e.g., "**ExcelApi**", "**Mailbox**, etc.).
+- _RequirementSetName_ (required) is a string that represents the name of the requirement set (e.g., "**ExcelApi**", "**Mailbox**", etc.).
 For more information about available requirement sets, see [Office Add-in requirement sets](/office/dev/add-ins/reference/requirement-sets/office-add-in-requirement-sets).
 - _MinimumVersion_ (optional) is a string that specifies the minimum requirement set version that the host must support in order for the code within the `if` statement to run (e.g., "**1.9**").

 > [!WARNING]